MileIQ Review 2026: Good for Solo Drivers, Not Built for Teams

 What happened?

-Our testing showed that MileIQ can track mileage accurately, but only with a stable internet connection and WiFi turned on.
+Our testing showed that MileIQ can track mileage accurately, but it works best with a stable internet connection.

 Activating or deactivating drive detection on MileIQ mobile app is easy.